 Crochet Carnation Stem:

-Your stem may be worked directly off of your crochet carnation flower by working into the front loops leftover from round 2 of the flower.
+Round 1 of the stem may be worked directly off of your crochet carnation flower by working into the front loops only, left over from round 2 of the flower.

-To continue off of the flower, join yarn D (green) by inserting your hook into the front loop only of the first stitch of your next round.
-Pull up a loop of yarn D and ch 1.
+To continue off of the flower, join yarn B (green) by inserting your hook into the front loop only of the first stitch of your next round.
+Pull up a loop of yarn B and ch 1.

 Alternatively, if you find working directly off of the flower too challenging, you may instead leave a beginning tail for sewing and chain 12.

-Then, slip stitch into the first chain to form a circle and continue as normal.
-Afterwards, you may sew your stem onto the flower using your beginning tail.
+Slip stitch into the first chain to form a circle, then continue as normal.
+Afterwards, you may sew your stem onto the flower using your beginning tail, instead.

 Rnd 1: 1sc into FLO of each st around, sl st into 1st st to join, ch 1 (12).